Mintmd2/SRB2-Docker/README.md

 #### Configuration

+For the server to save configuration data, bind the `/config` volume to a host directory.\
-In order to configure server variables, bind the `/config` volume to a host directory, create `adedserv.cfg`, and edit it.
-Documentation [here](https://wiki.srb2.org/wiki/Console/Variables#Server_options).
+In order to configure server variables, create `adedserv.cfg`, and edit it.
+Documentation [here](https://wiki.srb2.org/wiki/Console/Variables#Server_options) at the SRB2 Wiki.

 #### Addons